vsstech/GenAIProjects/README.md

    d.Start Jupyter Lab:

-      From within the vss_llm_engineering folder, type: jupyter lab ...and Jupyter Lab should open up, ready for you to get started
+      From within the llm_projects folder, type: jupyter lab ...and Jupyter Lab should open up, ready for you to get started

 2. Install Local Light weight LLM Ollama